 Designate a party to prenotify the import documents

 After Brexit, prenotifying Customs documents for import to shortsea and ferry terminals will be compulsory.
 Be sure to make clear agreements with your chain partners regarding responsibility for submitting this prenotification!
 Without a valid prenotification, the haulier will be denied access and your cargo will be unable to leave the terminal.
 Note to hauliers: you too can register for the service Notification Import Documentation 2.0.
 This means that as an extra service – or in case of an emergency – you will be able to prenotify the import documents on behalf of your client.

-In order to submit your import notifications using Notification Import Documentation 2.0, you will need to make a contractual agreement with the terminal(s) beforehand.
-Portbase will be happy to help you to get this sorted out.
+In order to submit your import notifications using Notification Import Documentation 2.0, you need to make a contractual agreement with the terminal(s) beforehand.
+Portbase will be happy to help you to get these terminal contracts arranged with the relevant terminals.
 When you fill in an application form for participation, this will automatically be taken care of.